MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 The main difference between using service principal over a master account is that service principal can't be used to sign in to the Power BI service.
 It isn't required, but we recommend that you have a master account to view your Power BI resources and to troubleshoot your resources in the Power BI service.

 You can only use service principal if your Power BI artifacts and resources are stored in the [new Power BI app workspace](../service-create-the-new-workspaces.md).
-However, when using a master account you can still use either versions of a workspace.
+However, when using a master account you can use either versions of a workspace.

 You can't install an **On-premises data gateway** using just a service principal.
 Installing an On-premises data gateway still requires a Power BI account.
 However, you can edit the credentials of the gateway using the service principal.

-[Eli] repeating
+A service principal can't be used to sign in to the Power BI service.

-## Configure service principal in your application
+## Get started with service principal

 ### Azure portal